microsoft/WhatTheHack/xxx-OpenAIFundamentals/Student/Challenges/Challenge-00.md

 - Conda Installation, for project environment management and package management.
 Anaconda distribution is a popular Python distribution, while Miniconda is the lightweight version of Anaconda.
   - [Anaconda](https://docs.anaconda.com/anaconda/install) OR [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
 - Environment setup:
-  - Verify Python and Conda installations using ``python --version`` and ``conda --version``
+  - Open Anaconda Prompt or your favourite terminal and verify Python and Conda installations using ``python --version`` and ``conda --version``
   - Create a project environment using conda - ``conda create --name <env_name>``
   - Activate conda environment - ``conda activate <env_name>``
   - Install the required libraries in the requirements.txt file via ``pip install -r requirements.txt``
+  - Open the project in VS Code using ``code .``
 - [Create an Azure OpenAI Resource](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview)
 - Deploy the following models in your Azure OpenAI resource.
 A couple of challenges may require a few additional prereqs so be sure to checkout the pre-reqs for the respective challenges.
   - gpt-35-turbo
   - text-davinci-003
   - text-embedding-ada-002
-- Add required credentials of Azure resources in the ``.env`` file **NOTE:** Additional Azure resources such Azure Form Recognizer and Azure Cognitive Search will be required for Challenge4.
+- Add required credentials of Azure resources in the ``.env`` file
+  - **NOTE:** Additional Azure resources such as Azure Form Recognizer and Azure Cognitive Search will be required for Challenge4.
 Make sure to update ``.env`` file with credentials as needed.

 ## Success Criteria

 To complete this challenge successfully, you should be able to:

-- Verify that you have Python and Conda installed in your favorite terminal or Anaconda Prompt.
+- Verify that you have Python and Conda installed.
 - Verify that you can run Jupyter Notebooks in Visual Studio Code.
 - Verify that you have created the AOAI resource and deployed the necessary deployments.